qatrainingjaguila/CNEDevOps/README.md

 * Login to docker hub with _sudo docker login_
 * Authenticate with aws cli and connect to the cluster with the cluster name you set in Terraform _aws eks --region xxx update-kubeconfig --name xxx_
 * To test create the project namespace with _kubectl create ns project_.
-This is required for the app to deploy to Kubernetes
+This is required for the app to deploy to Kubernetes.
 * Retrieve the initial admin password with _cat /var/lib/jenkins/secrets/initialAdminPassword_

 We will also manually set up the databases(using the endpoints specified in the uri output):